EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

 ### Run in the batch system

-You can only run on the backend nodes, so you can submit the job to the batch system with `qsub submit.sh`.
+You can only run on the backend nodes, so you can submit the job to the batch system with `sbatch submit.sh`.

 ---

-During tutorials we have reserved one node (4 GPUs) for the use of the class.
-You can access this by editing the PBS script to use the reserved queue.
+During tutorials we have reserved a number of nodes (each 4 GPUs) for the use of the class.
+You can access this by editing the SLURM script to use the reserved queue.
 This will be given in the class.

 ---